 Figure 2 shows performance of the benchmark model running (i.e., BM YTR scenario in Table 3) forced and calibrated by the full available isotope dataset.
-The NSEiso threshold by which behavioral parameter sets were selected in tri-objective calibration was set as 0.5.-Seasonal variations in discharge and SCA were reproduced well by the bi-objective calibration (Figure 2a and 2b), -indicated by the high values of NSEdis (>0.8) and lnNSEdis (>0.8), and a low RMSESCA (<0.08).
+Seasonal variations in discharge and SCA were reproduced well by the bi-objective calibration (Figure 2a and 2b), indicated by the high values of NSEdis (>0.8) and lnNSEdis (>0.8), and a low RMSESCA (<0.08).
 The peak flows were less well reproduced by the model in comparison to the simulation of baseflow processes, partly due to the inaccurate precipitation input data at the high altitudes.
 The model showed extremely poor performance for the simulation of stream water isotope when looking at the large uncertainty range (Figure 2c) and low NSEiso (-0.72).
 The tri-objective calibration significantly improved the isotope simulation (Figure 2f), without bringing much sacrifice to the performance in simulating discharge and SCA (considering the minimum values of NSEdis and lnNSEdis are around 0.7 in Figure 2d and 2e).
-Moreover, the triobjective calibration slightly reduced uncertainty for simulation of the rising hydrograph in the 2009 spring (Figure 2d).
+Moreover, the tri-objective calibration slightly reduced uncertainty for simulation of the rising hydrograph in the 2009 spring (Figure 2d).
 The seasonal variations in stream water $\delta^{18}$ O were captured well at all the four stations by simulations from the tri-objective calibration.
 The mean contributions of rainfall and snowmelt to annual streamflow estimated by the bi-objective calibration were 62.8% and 10.8%, which were around 1%-7% smaller than those estimated by the tri-objective calibration (Table 4).
 In contrast, the contribution of glacier melt estimated by the tri-objective calibration (17.1%) was lower than that estimated by the bi-objective calibration (26.4%).
-Surface runoff which was mainly fed by glacier melt in the YTR showed a larger proportion in the total streamflow simulated by a bi-objective calibration (52.1%) than that in the simulation of a tri-objective calibration (44.7%), while baseflow contribution quantified by the bi-objective calibration is smaller.
+Surface runoff which was mainly fed by glacier melt in the YTR showed a larger proportion in the total streamflow simulated by a bi-objective calibration (52.1%) than that in the simulation of a tri-objective calibration (44.7%), while baseflow contribution quantified by the biobjective calibration is smaller.
 Standard deviation values of the quantified CRCs indicated that the tri-objective calibration estimated smaller uncertainties for the quantifications of runoff components.
+A benchmark parameter set that performed well on multiple objectives was selected among the behavioral parameters of BM\YTR calibrated by tri-objective method (as shown in Table 5), to produce stream water $\delta^{18}$ O for model calibration in experiment 3 in YTR basin.

-405 [Figure 2] 406 [Table 4]
+352 [Figure 2] 353 [Table 4] 354 [Table 5]